-Online Assignments: 20% Written Assignments: 26% Midterm Exam: 24% Final Exam: 30%

-- Access to the online assignments will be through the Lyryx Learning webpage (www.lyryx.com).
-Students will need to purchase access to these online assignments (it should be around \$40).
-Details on the specific course section and how to access this will be on the course moodle page.
-If you do not purchase this access, you will not be able to complete the Online Assignments.
-I'm planning for there to be 4 Online Assignments. - The Written Assignments will be posted to the course Moodle page.
-Hopefully, we will be back in person before the due dates for these happen, so submitting these should be done in person, on paper.
-That said, if we need to adjust this as time goes on I will keep you guys informed.
+Written Assignments: 25%

+Midterm Exam: 20%

+Final Exam: 25%

+- There will be an online assignment almost every week (there may not be one near the midterm).
+These assignments will be accessed via the course Connect page.
+Access to these assignments will be opened during the class tutorials and students are asked to come to tutorials to come to tutorial and work collaboratively with each other. - The Written Assignments will be posted to the course Moodle page.
 These assignments will invite you to engage with spreadsheet software as a powerful tool to do statistical analysis.
 Excel is the preferred software choice for this.
-I realize that Mac users may have Numbers rather than Excel, and while it is possible to use Numbers please be aware that it is nowhere near as powerful a tool as Excel and lacks much of the functionality that you may want.
+I realize that some Mac users may have Numbers rather than Excel, and while it is possible to use Numbers please be aware that it is nowhere near as powerful a tool as Excel and lacks much of the functionality that you may want.
 Similarly, the free online versions of Excel may be lacking in power and functionality.
 I am not ordering you to rush out and buy expensive software, but you need to be aware that workarounds for the spreadsheet software you choose will need to be found.
-Your submissions for these assignments will primarily be Excel workbooks, instructions about which will be given in greater detail on the assignments themselves. - The Midterm and Final Exams will be in person.
+Your submissions for these assignments will include Excel workbooks, instructions about which will be given in greater detail on the assignments themselves. - The Midterm and Final Exams will be in person.
 During these exams you will be allowed - Your calculator - o A set of notes that you create to bring into the exam - o A pencil